 Students integrate the skills they have acquired in their previous courses by participating in a project to design and implement a web based computer application involving a database.
 Their primary responsibility is to complete the development of the application started in the Development Project I course.
 Working in project teams, the students design, code and test the application, produce documentation and manage the project to the point where it is ready for production.
 They complete a portfolio of their program accomplishments.

-This course continues the study of limits with the definite integral and the Fundamental Theorem of Calculus.
-It covers techniques of integration, improper integrals, and application to areas, economics, and finance.
-Approximation techniques using differentials and Taylor and Maclaurin series are also introduced together with differential equations.
+This course continues the study of limits alongside an introduction to the definite integral and the Fundamental Theorem of Calculus.
+It covers techniques of integration, improper integrals, and applications to areas, probabilities, and economics.
+Differential equations related to real-world situations are constructed and solved.

 The program offers two paid co-op work terms.
 The first work term is 11 weeks during the summer following the second semester.
 The second work term is 16 weeks in length during the summer following a compressed fourth semester.
 This longer second work term allows us to compete with university students for software development co-op positions.
 During your placement, you'll have the chance to improve and expand your core skillset.